setnan/OOP-HotelBooking/README.md

 ## 👥 Contributors and reflections
 Simon - Contribution
-<< Her fyller Simon inn én paragraf om hva han har bidratt med i prosjektet. >>
+<< Simon bidrag avsnitt >>

 Simon - Reflection
-<< Her fyller Simon inn én paragraf om hva han har lært eller kan utvikle videre. >>
+<< Simon Hva har man lært og hva kan jobbes med >>

 Marcus - Bidrag
-<< Her fyller Marcus inn én paragraf om hva han har bidratt med i prosjektet. >>
+<< Marcus bidrag avsnitt >>

 Marcus - Refleksjon
-<< Her fyller Marcus inn én paragraf om hva han har lært eller kan utvikle videre. >>
+<< Marcus Hva har man lært og hva kan jobbes med >>

-🤖 AI Bruk
+#### 🤖 AI Bruk
-I prosjektet har vi brukt AI for konseptuell sparring og hjelp til å tenke gjennom strukturer og arkitekturvalg.
-Spesielt i forbindelse med:

-Planlegging av BackupService og datahåndtering

-Strukturering av Meal-entiteten

-Oppsummering og sjekklister før levering

-Promptene og samtalene ble brukt som inspirasjon og guiding, uten direkte kopiering av kode.

-(💡 Hvis dere ønsker, kan dere også legge ved eksakte prompter eller si: "Ingen AI-generert kode ble direkte brukt i prosjektet.")
+- **In this Project Ai has been used for conceptual sparring and learing some new features previously uknow.**
+- **Checklists and good workplans have been reviewed by and helped with by Ai for some parts.**
+- **Prompts and conversations were used for inspiration and guiding, no direct code.**
+-*some code were copied where 1 or two words were changed.*
+-*Ai was used for a good structured and clean looking read.me.
+Which was kind of a waste,*
+-*since we ended up having to redo the whole thing (**but the emojies are nice**)*
+-

-🛠️ Debug setup / Testdata
+### 🛠️ Debug setup / Testdata
-Databasen blir automatisk initialisert med init.sql når Docker starter containeren.
+The database will automaticly initialized with init.sql when docker-compose up -d is ran to start
+the container.

-Dummy-data er inkludert for Clients, Rooms, Guests, Bookings, Events og Meals.
+Dummy-data is included for all tables: Clients, Rooms, Guests, Bookings,

-Ingen ekstra miljøvariabler er nødvendig, alt er håndtert via User Secrets.
+Events, Meals.
+Every table is on the other all in singulars (Meal, Room, etc.)

-💡 Annet
+## 💡 Annet
-<< Hvis dere har noe ekstra dere vil si, f.eks.
-"Vi vurderte Discord-integrasjon, men valgte å fokusere på kjernefunksjonalitet grunnet tidsrammen." >>
+<< We were planning on doing more of a full stack solution with frontend working through and API , but
+because of the time constraints we had to scrap that last minute and spend the last few days instead working with Avalonia.
+This forced some issues and refactoring, but we still feel that what we are handing in is something we can say us decently happy with. " >>